| 6.3.2 Buried (or layered): [See Figure (d)] The rhizome is buried in a damp place, horizontally or

 and the culm is in an exposed position it matures much sooner; culms at the

-ii) In a clump containing 12 culms or more, at least 6
+centre of a poor clump mature more slowly (Storey, 1988a). ii) In a clump containing 12 culms or more, at least 6

 culms over 1 year old should be retained, and in a clump containing less than 4